DerBejijing/pico_serial/README.md

 # About
 I wrote this simple, small library to allow simple serial communication between two or more raspberry picos.
+I assume you will not have any reason to use this, other than to use it as a source of information.
 I did this as I figured it would allow me maximum flexibility and teach me about serial data transmission.
 This library and the provided examples are **licenced under GPL3**.
 In the following I will go about